CTSRD-CHERI/cherios/README.md

 You should already have a tap device set up on the HOST called cherios_tap, before running QEMU.
 Configuration for the GUEST can be found in cherios/system/lwip/include/hostconfig.h.
 You should select appropriate values so your guest and host are on the same subnet etc.

-### Code organisation

-CheriOS has most of its non-system programs in its root directory.
-The nanokernel and boot code are in the boot directory.
-All OS related programs are in the cherios directory.
-The following are important:

-* __boot__: boot code.
-ALSO still contains the init program.
-If you want to disable/enable programs being loaded during init, see the list in /boot/src/init/init.c
-* __boot/nanokernel__: nanokernel code.
-Provides reservations, foundations, CPU contexts, and wraps access to the architecture for the kernel.

-* __cherios/kernel__: kernel.
-Handles exceptions/interrupts, scheduling, and message-passing between activations.

-* __cherios/core/namespace__: provides a directory of registered activations (see /include/namespace.h)
-* __cherios/core/memmgt__: provides the system-wide memory map (see /include/sys.mman.h)
-* __cherios/core/proc_manager__: provides the process model for c/c++ programs (see include/thread.h)

-* __cherios/system/fatfs__: simple FAT filesystem module (see use include/cheristd.h for wrappers)
-* __cherios/system/lwip__: Web stack (see include/net.h for wrappers)
-* __cherios/system/libsocket__: The socket library.
-Most processes link agaist this as a dynamic library for their sockets.
-* __cherios/system/dylink__: The dynamic linker.
-CheriOS dynamic linking works by dynamic libraries statically building in a dynamic-linking server.

-* __libuser__: all modules are linked againt it.
-Provides several libc function as well as cherios-related functions.

 ### Writing a program